The #1 Way to Return Rental Trailers Fast

 - Repeat as needed.

 Insisting on trailer tracking with your rentals is your choice, of course.
-But what have you got to lose if it’s free?
+But what have you got to lose when it’s free?

 - You may also like the article "Dormancy: Are you losing revenue and paying to do it?"